facebookexperimental/MIRAI/substrate-examples/offchain-worker/README.md

 - One specific piece of code lead to a crash in MIRAI
 - For more complex scenarios timeouts arise within MIRAI.
 In some cases increasing the `body_analysis_timeout` parameter leads to crashes in MIRAI.
 - There are a variety of other warnings raised from code in other crates.
 This is confusing to the user.
-- We also tried to add the tag directly on the `submit_price_unsigned` function as this would be closer to a real world use-case but we did not manage to get this to work correctly.
+- We also tried to do the tag check directly on the `submit_price_unsigned` function as this would be closer to a real world use-case but we did not manage to get this to work correctly.
 We believe this is due to timeouts that MIRAI ran into (see issue above) but further investigation would be needed to verify this is indeed the problem.